Pegloticase (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor if you use other medicines to lower uric acid levels, such as allopurinol or febuxostat.
+- Tell your doctor if you use other medicines to lower uric acid levels, including allopurinol or febuxostat.

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding or if you have congestive heart failure.
+- Tell your doctor if you are pregnant or breastfeeding or if you have congestive heart failure, or glucose-6-phosphate dehydrogenase (G6PD) deficiency or favism.

-- Tell your doctor if you have relatives from Africa or a Mediterranean country.
+- Tell your doctor if you have relatives from Africa, Southern Asia, or a Mediterranean country.
 People with relatives from these areas are more likely to have a genetic G6PD deficiency.

 - Gout flares may occur in the first 3 months after you start receiving this medicine.
 Do not stop receiving this medicine even if you have a gout flare.
 Your doctor may give you medicines to reduce and prevent worsening of gout.